 These are self-explanatory as they allow access to a more recent entry, the current week of entries, or one with an older date.
 Anyone can start at a particular entry and go forward or backwards a single step at a time.

 Furthermore, in the darker grayish area, the number of monthly visitors is shown.
-Under it, a user may easily select an archived month of their own choosing.
-For example, September 2022 (30) on the drop-down list will force the journal to jump to the 30 entries found in that month.
+Under it, a user may easily select any archived month of their own choosing.
+For example, September 2022 (30) on the drop-down list will force the journal to jump to the 30 entries found in that month and year.
 All archives are organized in reverse chronological order, so September 30th will appear at the top of the page.
 Monthly archives will always contain several pages of data.

 Lastly, the search function is where the magic can begin.
 A visitor can simply see if I've ever mentioned a particular word, phrase, or topic.
 Enter any word and select the search button.
 For example, I typed in the word, stumble and discovered I had used it in 10 different entries between 2007 and 2023.